kbarbary/sep/README.md

 **What sort of changes?**

 - Source Extractor reads in only a small portion of each image at a time.
-  This allows it to operate on images that are much larger than the system's physical memory.
-It also means that a FITS reader is deeply integrated.
+This allows it to keep its memory footprint extremely low and to operate on images that are much larger than the system's physical memory.
+It also means that a FITS reader is deeply integrated into the code.
 SEP operates on images in memory, so all the FITS I/O machinery in Source Extractor is not used here.

 - Error handling: When it encounters a problem, Source Extractor immediately exits with an error message.
 This is fine for an